 Use all HIV medications as directed and read all medication guides you receive.
 Do not change your dose or dosing schedule without your doctor's advice.
 Every person with HIV should remain under the care of a doctor.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 If you've ever had hepatitis B, this virus may become active or get worse in the months after you stop using lamivudine.
 You may need frequent liver function tests while using this medicine and for several months after your last dose.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking lamivudine?

-Taking lamivudine will not prevent you from passing HIV to other people.
+Using lamivudine will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Lamivudine side effects